How to get a permit to build a driveway or vehicle crossing to link your property to the road.

 If any utility pits are close to the works (within 1m) you will need to contact the relevant authority about their requirements.
 Relocation of any service is at your expense.

 Removal of street trees, if approved, will also be at the applicants' expense.
-Due to numerous factors the City does not permit the relocation of existing street trees by landowners'.
-Further information regarding the process for removing an existing street tree can be found in the City of Greater Bendigo Urban Tree Management Policy.
+Due to numerous factors the City does not permit the relocation of existing street trees by landowners.
+More information about the process for removing an existing street tree can be found in the Urban Tree Management Policy.

 Apply to construct a driveway or vehicle crossing